SEEKERS RATHER THAN BELIEVERS

 The Outback Journey--Australia Scott Angus

 You can review it free at "inside the cover" at amazon or barnesandnoble.
 In the book, you will learn much about the Gnostic Gospels, how and why they were ordered destroyed, who the Gnostics were, and why they were considered heretics.
-By demonizing them, facts are given how Bishop Irenaeus and Constantine together, but seperately, decided what true Christians had to believe, and how this laid the groundwork for many battles and even wars, not for faith, but for Christian beliefs.
+By demonizing them, facts are given how Bishop Irenaeus and Constantine together, but separately, decided what true Christians had to believe, and how this laid the groundwork for many battles and even wars, not for faith, but for Christian beliefs.